Anker recalls over 40K mobile power banks due to fire risk

 The item was sold in Target stores nationwide and online at Anker, Amazon, and eBay from October 2022 through January 2023 for about $70, according to CPSC.
 Fantasia Trading, which owns Anker, says the company and its retailers are notifying all known purchasers directly.

-Anker says if you have the power banks, you should immediately stop using it and store it in a safe location.
-Do not throw the battery in a trash or recycling bin.
+Anker says if you have the power bank, you should immediately stop using it and store it in a safe location.
+Do not throw the battery in the trash or recycling bin.
 Instead, consumers are advised to find a facility that accepts Lithium batteries.

 You can report questions or concerns to Anker.
 To initiate a refund, click here.
 You can report any incidents or injuries related to this recall to the U.S. Consumer Product Safety Commission.